 Lunch fees payment

-This quarter saw lunch fees payment of 810,800 Uganda shillings were made to the different schools that PLA beneficiaries go to enable the beneficiaries have lunch while at school.
-As a result, the beneficiaries are able to concentrate in class and through our monitoring visits; their teachers are reporting regular school attendance.
+This quarter, lunch fees payment of 810,800 were made to the different schools that PLA beneficiaries go to enable them access meals while at school.
+As a result, the beneficiaries are able to concentrate in class and through our monitoring visits; their teachers are reporting regular school attendance by the children.

 Celebration of the day of the African child

 This year the national day of the African Child was commemorated in Lira District at lira Golf course.

 PLA also took part in organizing and participating in the Day of the African Child celebrations at Lira Golf course.
 PLA further facilitated 30 children (6male 24 female) create awareness to over 3500 stakeholders on child labour and education through 2 creative dances and 1 skit.
 PLA beneficiaries; Fibby,Sandra, Nebila , Lucky, Ketty and Morine were actively involved in the celebrations aas well as organizing their fellow pupils to commemorate the event.
 We were recognized as a key player in child protection and won 2 awards, one on Best Programming on Child Protection and another for the Day of African Child (best of the best) for the year 2014 Tumaini awards.
 The theme of the DAC celebration was ‘A child- friendly, quality, free and compulsory Education in Uganda’.

 This year’s celebration was also integrating the launch of the Uganda child help Line (116), an outreach that links children in need of care and protection, to services and resources,” which includes counseling, rescue, withdrawal and rehabilitation, health and justice services.